zenaton-samples/new-users-activation-emails/README.md

 ````
 > You need to rebuild your example app after having modified this file.
 If you prefer, you can update directly `dist/config.json` and simply reload the page - but your changes will be lost at the next rebuild.

-## Monitoring Tasks and Worklows Processing
+## Monitoring Tasks and Workflows Processing

 Look at your [dashboard](https://app.zenaton.com/workflows/) (if you do not see your dispatched tasks or workflows, please check that you have selected the right application and environment).